LLNL/benchpark/docs/running-a-benchmark.rst

 The top-level ``repo.yaml`` provides a unique namespace for the benchpark repository.

 **Experiment-specific** – These specs are located in ``$benchpark/experiments``.
-They are organized by the target "backend" for the experiment e.g. ``$benchpark/experiment/amg2023/cuda`` for a CUDA-based experiment and ``$benchpark/experiment/amg2023/openmp`` for an OpenMP-bassed experiment.
+They are organized by the target "backend" for the experiment e.g. ``$benchpark/experiment/amg2023/cuda`` for a CUDA-based experiment and ``$benchpark/experiment/amg2023/openmp`` for an OpenMP-based experiment.
 These files, in conjunction with the system configuration files and package/application repositories, are used to generate a set of concrete Ramble experiments for the target system and backend. ``ramble.yaml`` defines the `Ramble specs <https://googlecloudplatform.github.io/ramble/workspace_config.html#workspace-config>`_ for building, running, analyzing and archiving experiments. ``execution_template.tpl`` provides the template script from which the final experiment script to be executed is concretized.

 Create a directory for a given experiment
 -----------------------------------------